Algoryal/AlgoryalResources/README.md

 # AlgoryalResources
 Resources like images and documents are stored here and used on our websites and projects.
-All Images Are Ours
+You can not use our resources without proper credits and links!